Hire a Morristown DUI Defense Attorney to Fight Your Drunk Driving Conviction

 Options for Challenging a DUI Conviction: Appeals and Post-Conviction Relief

-As a result, in order to have your DWI cleared from your record, you will need to challenge the legality of your conviction in court.
+As a result, in order to have your DWI cleared from your record, your Morristown DUI defense attorney will need to challenge the legality of your conviction in court.
 This can be done in one of two ways: (i) by filing an appeal, or (ii) by filing a petition for post-conviction relief.

 1. Appealing Your New Jersey DUI Conviction